forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 An example of the data you would find in these tables is shown below:

+## Assumed level of SQL Knowledge

+In this JavaScript example we will assume the writer has sufficient SQL knowledge to use a `WHERE` statement along with the ability to only return certain fields using `SELECT`.
+After this we will see how this can be accomplished in one single SQL statement using `IN`, `ORDER BY` and `LIMIT`.

 #### races

 | raceId | year | round | circuitId |           name           |    date    |   time   |                             url                             |